 A Curly Canvas

 Forgo relaxers for natural, full-of-bounce curls.
 This radiant bride tucked a few blossoms into her tight coils for a feminine and vivacious look.
+We love that she didn't shy away from mega-watt blooms in lieu of smaller buds for her Maryland garden party wedding.
+The more delicate sizing would've just gone unnoticed amidst all that covetable volume.

 A Romantic Outlook